 Mindfulness is not a complicated therapy or practice that takes years to learn.
 It's actually something that you can start with immediately and will greatly benefit your life.

-In this post I will explain how you can start today with one simple mind hack I call ‘the gap between the watcher and the mind'.
+In this post I will explain how you can start today, with one simple mind hack that I call ‘the gap between the watcher and the mind'.

 For a moment, think about your brain/mind and you (the self) as two separate entities.

 That might sound strange, but bear with me.

 At the moment the two are merged together, and whatever your mind tells you to do, you act out.

 We generally talk about the mind in two components: the conscious mind and the subconscious mind (1).

 Your conscious mind gets its information from your subconscious mind.

 Your subconscious mind is like a huge computer hard drive with unlimited capacity.
 It stores everything that has ever happened to you.
 Its function is to store and retrieve data.